snok/install-poetry/README.md

 virtualenvs-path: {cache-dir}/virtualenvs
 ```

-If you want to access one of the experimental config settings or make changes to the Poetry
+If you want to access one of the `experimental` Poetry config settings,
-config *after* invoking this action, you can do that in a separate step like this:
+or make changes to the Poetry config *after* invoking the action,
+you can do so in a separate step, like this:

 ```yaml
 - uses: snok/install-poetry@v1.1.0
 - run: poetry config experimental.new-installer false
 ```

-## Real workflows and tips
+## Workflows and tips

 This section contains a collection of workflow examples to help you e.g,
 figure out what settings to use,